Heroes of Might & Magic: Olden Era vs Slay the Spire 2

 Pick Heroes of Might & Magic: Olden Era if

-- You love turn-based strategy with town-building
+- You love turn-based strategy and don't mind early access bugs.

 Pick Slay the Spire 2 if